-The local CFSNs consist of all services that play a role in the lives of children and families.
-This includes local statutory service providers and local voluntary and community services.
+The local CFSNs consist of all services that play a role in the lives of children and families in Fingal.
+This includes statutory, voluntary and community based service providers.

 CFSNs work effectively with families to make sure:

-- · There is "no wrong door" for families - All families in their locality receive easily accessible support, appropriate to meet their identified needs.
+- There is "no wrong door" for families - All families in their locality receive easily accessible support, appropriate to meet their identified needs.